freenas/freenas-docs/userguide/tasks.rst

    +----------------------+-------------------+--------------------------------------------------------------------------------------------------+

+.. note:: Scrub tasks are run if and only if the threshhold is met or exceeded *and* the task is scheduled to run on the date marked.

 An example configuration is to schedule a :guilabel:`Short Self-Test` once a week and a :guilabel:`Long Self-Test` once a month.
 These tests do not have a performance impact, as the disks prioritize normal